NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 **  Fatal  ** Preceding condition causes termination
 ```

+Surprisingly, there is no check for more than one `ZoneHVAC:AirDistributionUnit` in the same zone.

 Also, EnergyPlus currently allows only one Return Air Node per zone.

 This feature will remove these limitations and allow any number of airloop systems to serve a given zone.

 If time allows, this work will also remove the current requirement that a return path must always be described even if it does not exist in the system.
 For example, most DOAS systems and direct-fired heaters only supply outdoor air and do not have any return path.

+Load-sharing and control issues will be addressed in a related development project, "Allow Multiple/Partial HVAC in One Zone" (also funded for FY17).

 ## Approach ##